 As you can imagine, this adds up to what the researchers call “checking and worrying” by the mother.
 This preoccupation is healthy and part of how a mother’s brain changes to respond to her new responsibility of caring for her baby.
 Fixation on your baby’s every sound and movement peaks typically in the days after childbirth and slowly diminishes over the first three to four months postpartum.

 Your brain hosts a neural circuit that controls reward and maternal motivation.
 The hormone dopamine, which is involved with feelings of reward from things such as food and sex, activates this circuit.
-Oxytocin, dopamine, and other hormone increases cause this circuit to become more sensitive, in particular to your baby’s cues.
+Oxytocin, dopamine, and other hormone increases cause this circuit to become more sensitive, particularly to your baby’s cues.

 This neural circuit is associated with: